 Working with Audio- and Music Production in modern Digital Audio Workstation software is not a simple task.
-It often contains lots of resoures.
+It often contains lots of resources.

-Keeping track of all the small parts is essential part of organizing a project.
+Keeping track of all the small parts is an essential part of best practice organizing a project.

 This article will focus on: